 Cody Gifford House

 Named for Kathie Lee and Frank Gifford’s son, Cody Gifford House focuses early intervention services on infants and toddlers who live in poverty and struggle with severe developmental disabilities and delays and serious medical conditions.

 Behind this charming brownstone is a serene haven for families and a beautiful new playspace for children, The Heckscher/Friends Seminary Playground.

 Here also, a memorial garden honors ABC’s children.

-Lee Gifford (PDF)
+Interview with Kathie Lee Gifford (PDF)

 The Keith Haring School